DenTelezhkin/Swarm/README.md

 - [ ] Automatic sitemap parsing
 - [ ] Automatic link detection with domain restrictions
 - [ ] External storage for history of visited pages
+- [ ] Other stuff I'm currently not aware of

 ## License